 Factor Assessment (including possible mitigating measures) Environmental quality Groundwater Source Protection Zone 1.
 Any re-development of these sites must consider the effect it could have on the presently overloaded sewage network in Fairford and the associated water run off issues into the drainage system.
 Present traffic congestion, safety and air pollution at the adjacent Horcott/A417 crossroads could also be increased through additional development of the sites.
-Biodiversity The sites are situated in a built area of the town but the southern border of F_8 (Coln House school) backs onto the school playing field which is used for wider recreational purposes and is a site of archaeological importance.
+Biodiversity Potential impact on SSSIs downstream due to sewage system capacity issue (as for all sites in Fairford).
 Flood Risks (all types) High risk of surface water flooding.
 Shown as High/Medium risk on ESI groundwater flood risk map.
 Traffic Access to both sites is restricted due to their close proximity to the Horcott Road/A417 junction.
 The entrance to F_5 is off the busy A417 and F_8 off the narrow Horcott Road.
-Listed Buildings/Scheduled Coln House School is listed (Grade II) and the sites are close to other listed buildings on Monuments Milton St and Coronation Street.
-Conservation Area F_5 is within the Conservation Area.
+Listed Buildings/Scheduled Coln House School is listed (Grade II) and the sites are close to other listed buildings on Monuments Milton St and Coronation Street Conservation Area F_5 is within the Conservation Area.
 F_8 is partly outside the Conservation Area.
 Views/Visual Impact The sites are presently made up of a mixture of Cotswold style buildings and more modern additions (to Coln House school - largely hidden behind Cotswold stone walls).
-Any re- development of the site should take into account the setting and design of surrounding buildings.
-Rural Character The sites are within the town but include green space in the ownership and have rural views Rurai Character to the south.
-Land resources The sites are presently used for school accommodation (F_5) and Coln House school (F_8) Open/Green Space Considerations Coln House school is adjacent to the schools playing field which has the River Coln on its southern border and adjacent PROW Public Rights of Way PROW (alley) immediately to the south of F_5 Amenity Potential With the recent notice of the closure of the school the sites could be developed for B1 type, A small business, office use, or for mixed use.
+Any re- development of the site should take into account the setting and design of surrounding - 101 · buildings.
+Rural Character The sites are within the town but include green space in the ownership and have rural views Land reserves to the south.
+Land resources NA NA Open/Green Space Considerations Coln House school is adjacent to the schools playing field which has the River Coln on its southern border and adjacent PROW Public Rights of Way PROW (alley) immediately to the south of F_5 Amenity Potential With the closure of the school the sites could be developed for B1 type, small business, office use, or for mixed use.
 Community The sites are towards the western edge of the town, within walking distance of the town centre and other facilities.
-The recent Neighbourhood Plan questionnaire has indicated a need for small business/office units and/or a business hub, which could be incorporated in any future re-development of these sites.
-School access The distance to Farmor's secondary school is 1500m and to the primary school 1700m.
-0011001 access Access to both schools would require crossing the busy A417.
+The recent Neighbourhood Plan questionnaire has indicated a need for small business/office units and/or a business hub, which could be incorporated in any future School access re-development of these sites.
+The distance to Farmor's secondary school is 1500m and to the primary school 1700m.
+School access Access to both schools would require crossing the busy A417.
 Health access The surgery is 1150m from the site.
 Distance to Town Centre The town centre is 600m from the site.
 Employment access Close employment access to the Horcott Road Industrial Estate (600m).
 2170 to London Road Industrial Estate - access most likely be car through town centre.
 Infrastructure Future development including small business/office/business hub use would increase employment opportunities for the town